 The Office of the Vice Provost for Academic Planning was established in 2010 to work in close collaboration with the University's academic and administrative units to attract, advance, and retain a diverse faculty to more closely reflect the composition of the national pool of qualified candidates.
 The Office facilitates faculty development, diversity, and planning initiatives that are tightly woven into the core functions and decision-making processes of the University.
 The work of the Office is guided by the conviction that there is an inextricable link between diversity and academic excellence.
-For information on ways the Provost's Office supports efforts to enhance faculty and pipeline diversity, follow this link.

 The Office of the Vice Provost for Academic Planning is responsible for: